cazala/mnist/README.md

 That would create a random training set of 8000 mnist digits, and a test set with other random 2000 mnist digits, and there are not going to be any sample in the training set repeated in the test set.

-Every set consist of an array of elements, which each of them will look like this:
+Every set consist of an array of elements, which each of them will looks like this:

 ```
 {